Guides and Services

 The new Canada Emergency Wage Subsidy (CEWS) provides a 75% wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15, 2020.
 The CEWS prevents further job losses, encourages employers to re-hire workers previously laid off as a result of COVID-19, and help better position Canadian companies and other employers to more easily resume normal operations following the crisis.

 For more information and how to apply: https://www.canada.ca/en/department-finance/economic-response-plan/wage-subsidy.html

 - Review and understand your business interruption insurance.

 - Audit payable and receivable transactions to help plan your cashflow.

 - Look at limiting your monthly expenses to the essentials until such time as business picks up again.

-- Understand what support has been offered to businesses by the federal or provincial government. (e.g. Business Credit Availability Program (BCAP))
+- Understand what support has been offered to businesses by the federal or provincial governments. (e.g. Business Credit Availability Program (BCAP))